-Provide a brief physical description of the property on which the proposed action will take place and the project location (eg. proximity to major towns, or for off-shore projects, shortest distance to mainland).
+Provide a brief physical description of the property on which the proposed action will take place and the project location (eq. proximity to major towns, or for off-shore projects, shortest distance to mainland).

-The property is located on Elwood Ave, Sunshine North in the area commonly known as Solomon Heights.
+The property is located in the area commonly known as Solomon Heights.
 The property is currently vacant, unserviced land.
-However, the owner of the road network (Glen Ora Estate Pty Ltd) has entered into agreements with Powercor (provision of electricity), City West Water (provision of water and sewerage) and has engaged consultants to prepare road and drainage drawings.
+However, the proponent has entered into agreements with Powercor (provision of electricity), City West Water (provision of water and sewerage) and has engaged consultants to prepare road and drainage drawings.